wireapp/wire-webapp/docs/nx-monorepo-integration-overview.md

 **Why `paths` in [`tsconfig.eslint.json`](tsconfig.eslint.json) is critical for type-aware linting:**

-The ESLint TypeScript Project Service (enabled via `projectService: true` in [`eslint.config.ts`](eslint.config.ts)) needs to understand how to resolve module imports to provide accurate type checking during linting.
+The ESLint TypeScript Project Service (enabled via `projectService: true` in [`eslint.config.mjs`](eslint.config.mjs)) needs to understand how to resolve module imports to provide accurate type checking during linting.
 Without these path mappings:

 1. ESLint would fail to resolve imports like `import { ConnectionService } from '@wireapp/core/lib/connection'`
 2. Type-aware rules would not work correctly
-3. The `projectService` option in [`eslint.config.ts`](eslint.config.ts) uses this file, so paths defined here are used by TypeScript language service
+3. The `projectService` option in [`eslint.config.mjs`](eslint.config.mjs) uses this file, so paths defined here are used by TypeScript language service

 **Path Mappings for Libraries:**